markusmoenig/SignedLua/README.md

 The coordinate 0, 0, 0 is the center of the 3D texture, with positive *X* and *Y* coordinates pointing right and up and positive *Z* pointing away from the observer.

-The extend of the available modeling space is the 3D texture size divided by the pixel per meter parameter.
+The extent of the available modeling space is the 3D texture size divided by the pixel per meter parameter.
 Both can be changed in the settings of the current scene.
 A 3D texture size of 500x500x500 and 100 pixels per meter would give a total available modeling space of 5 meters.

 The bounding box (bbox) module helps to provide more context as it provides a lot of helper functions and members like left, right, top, bottom, front and back (all numbers) and center, size and the rotation (all vec3).